silktide/semrush-api/README.md

-# semrush-api
+# SEMrush API client

-SEMrush API client
+A PHP API client for the SEMrush API.